(Information in the Rec Notes is provided by the Kershaw County Recreation Department.)

 Zumba targets the glutes, legs, arms and abs, all while burning calories and keeping that heart rate up for the entire class.

 Zumba fitness class will be held from 7 to 8 p.m.
-Wednesdays.
-The class is instructed, by Raheema Sameem, certified instructor, and the cost is $20 per month for four classes.
+Wednesdays, with the next session starting Oct.
+6. The class is instructed, by Raheema Sameem, certified instructor, and the cost is $20 per month for four classes.
 Pre-registration is required at the Recreation Department office.
 Call 425-6010 for more information.